alpinegizmo/timing-explorer/README.md

 ### Affecting Latency

-You can try making a change to the job that should make latency significantly worse, and see how that shows up in these measurements.
+You can try making a change to the job that should make the latency significantly better or worse, and see how that shows up in these measurements.

 ## Changing the State Backend